keboola/keboola-as-code/provisioning/app-proxy/README.md

-# Provisioning of the Templates API
+# Provisioning of the App Proxy

 ## Directory Structure